Freedom Caucus: Conflict with Speaker Johnson

-In order to again avert a government shutdown, Mike Johnson was forced to use a suspension of the rules to pass a continuing resolution on November 14, 2023.
+To avert another government shutdown, Mike Johnson invoked a suspension of the rules to pass a continuing resolution on November 14, 2023.
 93 Republicans and 2 Democrats voted against the resolution.
 The continuing resolution once again angered Freedom Caucus members.
 On November 15, 19 Freedom Caucus members joined with Democrats to block a rule vote on a bill funding the Justice Department.

 On January 7, 2024, Senate Majority Leader Chuck Schumer and House Speaker Johnson agreed to a $1.59 trillion topline spending deal.
-The topline spending levels agreed for 2024 that was not substantially different from the deal McCarthy and President Biden had negotiated.
+The topline spending levels agreed to for 2024 were not substantially different from those in the deal McCarthy and President Biden had negotiated.
 The agreement was met by outrage by the House Freedom Caucus, essentially ensuring Democrats would be required to join Republicans to pass a finalized spending bill in the House.
 On January 10, twelve Freedom Caucus members joined Democrats to block a rule vote on an unrelated bill about electric cars in protest of the spending deal.

-With the House Freedom Caucus' determination to also oppose rules on any bill they did not support, Speaker Johnson was forced to rely on suspension of rules: this special procedure allowed the immediate passage of a legislative proposal without the need for a rule vote, but required the support of two-thirds of the House.
-Democrats opted to vote in favor of suspension of the rules for budget legislation.
+With the House Freedom Caucus' determination to also oppose rules on any bill they did not support, Speaker Johnson relied on suspension of rules: this special procedure allowed the immediate passage of a legislative proposal without the need for a rule vote, but required the support of two-thirds of the House.
+Democrats voted in favor of suspending the rules for budget legislation.

 On April 20, over two months after the Senate had passed a funding bill for Israel, Taiwan, and Ukraine, Jeffries negotiated the legislative path for the bill and delivered a majority of Democratic votes to pass a legislative package providing aid to the three countries in separate bills, each of which passed Congress with bipartisan support and large majorities and was signed into law by President Biden.
-The bill was voted against in committee by three Freedom Caucus members – enough to prevent it progressing under normal circumstances – but all Democrats voted for it.
+The bill was voted against in committee by three Freedom Caucus members – enough to prevent it from progressing under normal circumstances – but all Democrats voted for it.

-As the House continued to pass a series of key legislative victories that were supported by a majority of Democrats, Freedom Caucus-aligned Republicans continued to threaten to trigger another motion to vacate the chair, this time with Speaker Johnson targeted.
+As the House continued to pass a series of key legislative victories supported by a majority of Democrats, Freedom Caucus-aligned Republicans threatened to trigger another motion to vacate the chair, this time targeting Speaker Johnson.
 However, Jeffries hinted at providing a lifeline to Speaker Mike Johnson in an interview with The New York Times.

 The House voted to table (kill) the motion by a vote of 359-43, allowing Johnson to remain speaker.
 196 Republicans and 163 Democrats voted to table the motion; 11 Republicans and 32 Democrats voted against tabling the motion.
 The Democrats who supported Johnson claimed they did so because of the vital role he had played in providing funding for the federal government and for Ukraine.